awantoch/beemflow/README.md

 ```

 • **Auto-registration**
-  On startup, BeemFlow scans `tools/*.json` and registers every manifest.
+  On startup, BeemFlow scans `tools/*.json` and registers every manifest as an HTTPAdapter.
+All tools in `tools/` are auto-registered.

 • **Use in a flow**
   Simply reference its `name`: